WordCamp Asia 2023 Bangkok Roundup: From Thailand to the World

 Nadia Maya Ardiani

-Maya is a Content Writer and WordPress Contributor.
+Maya is a Content Specialist and WordPress Contributor.
 With years of journalistic experience under her belt, her main goals are to help people understand complex processes in a simpler way, and tell the stories of people who thrive thanks to technology.
 When she’s not writing, you can find her watching sci-fi movies while eating ramen.
 Follow her on LinkedIn.